Antenatal inpatients and induction of labour

 Rebecca Merrifield – Ward manager

 Dacre Ward is also the ward that you will be admitted to if you have not given birth to your baby and are overdue by 12 days.
 Please follow the link to the induction of labour leaflet as there are a few things you can try before we induce your labour.
-If your labour does need to be induced this does not exclude you from going to the MLU if you have had an uncomplicated pregnancy.
-You will however need to go to CLU if you need the drip (syntocinon infusion) to help you have contractions.
+If your labour does need to be induced this does not exclude you from going to the maternity led unit (MLU) if you have had an uncomplicated pregnancy.
+You will however need to go to consultant led unit (CLU) if you need the drip (syntocinon infusion) to help you have contractions.

 Induction of labour can take several days to achieve and there are occasions where we have to wait, especially if the maternity unit is experiencing a very busy period.
 We decide to wait to keep both you and your baby safe until we feel we can care for you appropriately.